Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Non-work-related death

 If the worker dies before age 65 of a non-work-related injury or disease, the WSIB pays the pre-retirement death benefit and the supplementary pre-retirement death benefit, if any.
-These LRI benefits are paid under the first applicable category in the order listed below:
+These LRI benefits are paid under the first applicable category in the order listed as follows:

-1. surviving spouse (as defined in 20-01-02, Definitions and Application Dates) who was cohabiting with the worker at the time of his/her death
+1. surviving spouse (as defined in 20-01-02, Definitions and Application Dates) who was cohabiting with the worker at the time of the worker's death

 2. living dependent children (in equal shares)